simon-frankau/speedball2-sound-player/README.md

    * wav export may also be nice
    * I've been thinking about serialising user notes with... dunno, serde, or something?

+## Data

+ * `data/main.bin` at this point is simply `overlay_00.bin`, taken
+   from my Speedball II Amiga repo.

+TODO: Need the intro music, and want to incorporate overlays 27/28 into main.bin.

+TODO: `sound_table`, which glues together the sequences across multiple channels, is not in this memory range.
+I will need it later.

+## Other notes

+This code is not defensive.
+If you feed it bad data, it will try to read out of range and die.
+You have been warned!